gobbez/ChessBot_Zoe/README.md

 # ChessBot_Zoe
-High Performing - Lichess Bot powered by Stockfish 17 that can vary thinking time and strength level based on opponent Elo and position evaluation.
+High Performing - Lichess Bot powered by Lichess Human Databases and Stockfish 17 that can vary thinking time and strength level based on opponent Elo and position evaluation.
 Telegram Bot to access Lichess Bot results real time!
 Human Opening Books to start as an human (work in progress) Ollama chatbot to interact with users (work in progress)